 - Quick Thinking: R

-idinga large, powerful animal with a mind and agenda of its own is a full-body workout that will force you to engage muscles you didn’t know existed and be constantly adjusting to the form of the animal.
+idinga large, powerful animal with a mind and agenda of its own is a full-body workout that will force you to engage muscles you didn’t know existed and constantly adjust to the animal’s form.

-- Coordination: There are many movements that need to happen simultaneously while riding for the horse to be properly guided- this is what coordination consists of.
+- Coordination: Many movements need to happen simultaneously while riding for the horse to be properly guided- this is what coordination consists of.
 Therapeutic riding programs for the sight-impaired have had a lot of

 successin developing better coordination.

 - Core Strength: Horseback riding is an isometric exercise, which means it uses specific muscles to stay in certain positions, in this case, keeping balanced on the horse.
-Because of this, postural strength is very important when riding and the posture of riders improves even in day to day activities.
+Because of this, postural strength is crucial when riding, and the riders’ posture improves even in daily activities.

-- Muscle Tone and Flexibility: Along with the core muscles, the inner thighs and pelvic muscles get the biggest workout as a rider positions himself or herself.
+- Muscle Tone and Flexibility: Along with the core muscles, the inner thighs and pelvic muscles get the biggest workout as riders position themselves.
 Riders often have to maintain a squatting position while they ride, constantly adjusting to the cadence of the horse.
 This exercise helps with good overall muscle tone and flexibility.